Utkar5hM/utkar5hm.github.io/site/content/post/2024-11-22-ebpf-vs-perf-schema.md

 [Project Github Link](https://github.com/Utkar5hM/mariadb-ebpf-exporter)

 Before starting the comparison, let’s first see what the program does and how it works.
-The MariaDB/MySQL eBPF exporter collects query latencies—just as the name suggests—by hooking into the initial query execution function named `dispatch_command()` (in both MySQL/MariaDB, though they behave a bit differently) and then normalizes the queries to help categorize similar ones together.
+The MariaDB/MySQL eBPF exporter collects query latencies just as the name suggests by hooking into the initial query execution function named `dispatch_command()` (in both MySQL/MariaDB, though they behave a bit differently) and then normalizes the queries to help categorize similar ones together.
 It then exports this data as Prometheus metrics, which can be collected by a Prometheus server and visualized in Grafana.

 I used libbpfgo for building the program, mainly for its CORE (Compile Once, Run Everywhere) capability, and also because I wanted to use Golang for the userspace part of the program.
 There was a challenge though: the compiled MariaDB/MySQL binaries have mangled function names, and libbpfgo can’t easily find and hook into those like bpftrace can (at least, I didn’t know a way).
 To handle this, I wrote a build script that uses the `nm` tool to extract the actual function name from the DB binary, stores it, and compiles the BPF object to hook into it.
 This object is then embedded into the Go program using Go’s `embed` package, ensuring it always runs with the DB version it was built for.